laminas/laminas-mvc-plugin-flashmessenger/docs/book/controller-plugin.md

 # FlashMessenger Controller Plugin

 The `FlashMessenger` controller plugin is designed to create and retrieve self-expiring, session-based messages.

+## Available Methods

-It exposes a number of methods:
+The plugin exposes a number of methods:

 - `setSessionManager(Laminas\Session\ManagerInterface $manager) : FlashMessenger`:
   Allows you to specify an alternate session manager, if desired.